InjectiveLabs/injective-docs/.gitbook/infra/interact-node-rest.md

 ## Cross-Origin Resource Sharing (CORS)

 [CORS policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) are not enabled by default to help with security.
-If you would like to use the rest-server in a public environment we recommend you provide a reverse proxy, this can be done with [nginx](https://www.nginx.com/).
+If you would like to use the rest-server , we recommend you provide a reverse proxy.
+This can be done with [nginx](https://www.nginx.com/).
 For testing and development purposes, there is an `enabled-unsafe-cors` field inside `app.toml`.

 ## Sending Transactions